equivalent/scrapbook2/archive/blogs/2016-02-10-rails-gets-redirected-to-wrong-host-when-nginx.md

 So all should be good !
 What is  happening here ?

-I decided I'll print out the entire `request.inspect` to the Rails logs to see what's happening
+Lets do some debugging and print out the entire `request.inspect` to the Rails logs to see what's happening

 ```ruby